Mpox (formerly Monkeypox)

 • The best time to receive the vaccine is before you are potentially exposed to mpox.

-• Most people in unceded Australia will receive the JYNNEOS® vaccine.
+• Most people in Australia will receive the JYNNEOS® vaccine.

 • The vaccine is most effective two weeks after the second dose and provides 80% protection against mpox.

-• It is given in 2 doses, at least 28 days apart, for people 16 years and over.
+• Vaccination is available for people 16 years and over and is given in 2 doses, at least 28 days apart.

 • For most people, the first dose will give considerable protection after roughly two weeks.
 However, two doses are required for the best possible protection.

-• The second dose does not need to be administered immediately after 28 days.
-Waiting longer than 28 days to receive the second dose does not compromise the level of protection from the first dose.
+• Waiting longer than 28 days to receive the second dose does not reduce the level of protection from the first dose.

 • There is no current recommendation for booster doses, even if you are exposed to mpox.